Together Everyone Achieves More

 If you believe your child is being bullied or is lacking friends or lacking confidence in the classroom please initially talk to your child’s teacher.
 The school has excellent procedures in place to combat bullying and to encourage friendships which are vital to a happy school life.
 It will be taken seriously.

-As a last resort if matters seem unresolved you can contact a school governor (preferably the Chair of governors, Chris Obrien), who will consult with Mrs Daniels to ensure that action is taken.
-This will again be done in strict confidence and only the governor, Mrs Daniels or relevant authorities will be informed.
+As a last resort if matters seem not to be being resolved you can contact a school governor (preferably the chair of governors, Chris O’Brien), who will consult with Mr. Beisly to ensure that action is taken.
+This will again be done in strict confidence and only the governor, Mr. Beisly or relevant authorities will be informed.

 Levels of contact:-